julelang/manual/src/std/jule-sema.md

     // True if imported with Importer.GetImport function.
     Duplicate: bool

-    // Is cpp use declaration.
+    // Is binded use declaration.
-    CppLinked: bool
+    Binded: bool

     // Is standard library package.
     Std: bool